open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/connectors/database/redshift/cli.md

 ### SSL Modes

-There are couple of types of SSL modes that redshift supports which can be added to ConnectionArguments, they are as follows:
+There are couple of types of SSL modes that Redshift supports which can be added to ConnectionArguments, they are as follows:
 - **disable**: SSL is disabled and the connection is not encrypted.

 - **allow**: SSL is used if the server requires it.